microsoft/ivy/doc/proving.md

 The problem of finding an assignment such as the one above is one of "second order matching".
 It is a hard problem, and the answer is not unique.
-In case IVy did not succeed in finding the above match, we could also write the proof more explicitly, like this:
+In case IVy did not succeed in finding the above match, we could also have written the proof more explicitly, like this:

 ```
     property [prop_n_2] Z = n -> Z + 1 = n + 1